Psyche (spacecraft): Science goals and objectives

-Differentiation was a fundamental process in shaping many asteroids and all terrestrial planets, and direct exploration of a core could greatly enhance understanding of this process.
+Differentiation is a fundamental process in shaping many asteroids and all terrestrial planets, and direct exploration of a core could greatly enhance understanding of this process.
 The Psyche mission aims to characterize 16 Psyche's geology, shape, elemental composition, magnetic field, and mass distribution.
 It is expected that this mission will increase the understanding of planetary formation and interiors.

 Specifically, the science goals for the mission are: